1871fotc/fotc/docs/walks/jewish-trail.md

 ???
 Example "Directions"

-    The grave next to this one is the grave of...
+    The grave next to this one is the grave of…

     ![](../assets/isaac-hillel-hillman.jpg){ width="20%" }